geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik-forward-auth/keycloak.md

     * [X] Traefik-forward-auth configured to authenticate against KeyCloak

-## Chef's Notes 📓

-1. KeyCloak is very powerful.
+[^1]: KeyCloak is very powerful.
 You can add 2FA and all other clever things outside of the scope of this simple recipe ;)

+--8<-- "recipe-footer.md"